stephbuon/democracy-lab/collocates/nouns-modifiers/README.md

-This folder contains code for ENTER.
+This folder contains code to extract and analyze nouns and their modifiers.

+#### Input

+(check if this is right: provided with a CSV file with a text field and a date field, enter.)

 #### Output